This post contains affiliate links for your convenience. View our full disclosure policy here.

 - Use letter stamps to stamp the number words on a piece of paper.

-Grab your copy of these Penguin Number Word Tracing Cards below by clicking the large, yellow below.
+Ready to start tracing?
+Grab your copy of these Penguin Number Word Tracing Cards by clicking the large, yellow download button below!